Skip to main content

 2. Prepare your Google Spreadsheet for import

-To make your Google Sheets file compatible with Mapsly, please make sure the following requirements are met for all Sheets that you are planning to use in Mapsly:
+To make your Google Sheets file compatible with Mapsly, make sure all sheets that you are planning to use in Mapsly meet following requirements:

-Requirement #1: Column A should contain unique non-empty values
+Requirement #1: The first column should contain unique values to be used as IDs

 Requirement #2: The first row should contain column names, and optionally, field types and identifiers

-Mapsly expects that the first row will contain column names (and optionally, their types and identifiers), so please make sure your first row contains column names and not data.
-If your Sheet currently contains data in the first row, insert a new row on top and fill in column non-empty names manually.
+Mapsly expects the first row to contain column names (and optionally, their types and identifiers), so ensure your first row contains column names, not data.
+If your sheet currently contains data in the first row, insert a new row at the top and manually fill in column names.

-Please note that Mapsly will automatically skip column with empty values in the first row.
+• Mapsly will automatically skip columns with empty values in the first row.

 3. Add Google Sheets as a new data source